-6. City of San Jose Interim Lighting Policy Broad Spectrum Lighting (LED) for Private Development.
-The project is proposing to utilize LED lighting on the project as opposed to Low Pressure Sodium Lighting, as required by City Council Policy 4-3 Outdoor Lighting on Private Developments.
-A project is able to utilize LED lighting should certain standards be met.
-The project is proposing pole mounted lighting that is approximately 25-feet tall and is in compliance with this Policy as the maximum height for ground mounted lighting is 25-feet tall.
-The lighting located adjacent to riparian areas and riparian setback areas is directed downwards and will have minimal spill over lighting, as detailed in the Riparian Corridor Policy Study & Riparian Corridor Protection and Bird-Safe Design Council Policy above.
+- 6. City of San José Interim Lighting Policy Broad Spectrum Lighting (LED) for Private Development.
+The project would install LED lighting throughout the project site as opposed to Low Pressure Sodium Lighting, as required by City Council Policy 4-3 Outdoor Lighting on Private Developments.
+Council Policy 4-3 requires specific design standard for use of LED lighting.
+The project would install 25-foot tall pole mounted lighting across the site and lighting located adjacent to riparian areas and riparian setback areas will be directed downwards to ensure minimal spillover lighting, as detailed in the Riparian Corridor Policy Study & Riparian Corridor Protection and Bird-Safe Design Council Policy above. - 7.
+Zoning Ordinance Compliance.
+The proposed project is located in the LI Light Industrial Zoning District.

-7. Zoning Ordinance Compliance.
-As stated above, the proposed project is located in the A(PD) Planned Development Zoning District.
-This Planned Development Zone was never effected with a Planned Development Permit and therefore is under the A Agricultural zoning designation.
-This Planned Development Zoning District was approved by the City Council in 2001.
-The project proposes to rezone the property from the A(PD) Planned Development Zoning District to the LI Light Industrial Zoning District.
 The LI Light Industrial Zoning District is intended for a wide variety of industrial uses and excludes uses with unmitigated hazardous or nuisance effects allows for a range of uses, including, but not limited to light and medium manufacturing and assembly, research and development, warehouse/distribution facility, and data centers.
-Pursuant to Table 20-110 contained in Section 20.50.100 of the San Jose Municipal Code, a data center requires a Special Use Permit.
+Pursuant to Table 20-110 contained in Section 20.50.100 of the San José Municipal Code, a data center requires a Special Use Permit.
 The project was evaluated with the development standards of the LI Light Industrial Zoning District.